-Check out our Safe Routes Academy sessions!
+Check out our sessions from the Safe Routes Academy and download the presentations!

 Are you seeking to make the streets in your community safer and greener?
 This session highlights a new model Complete Streets policy and guide as a resource for advancing meaningful Complete Streets policies that incorporate best practice in green infrastructure, local economy, health, equity and fairness in transportation expenditures.
 The new model policy is intended for communities considering adopting their first Complete Streets policy as well as for communities with Complete Streets policies in place that are in need of more specific language for effective implementation.
 Topics will include how the new policy is changing the process by requiring project checklists, evaluating benchmarks, and providing meaningful public engagement.